Number : Season 8, serial 3 of 5.

 Claws Of Axos, is the best of the ‘UNIT’ Earth invasion’-type stories.
 This is mainly due to the effective way the Axons try to “stealth” inflitrate; by bearing unusual gifts.

-This allows the episode to build a bit of tension and mystery, which then gives way to an action packed final third.
-As the Doctor and UNIT attempt to fight off the Axons, in their true “tangled form.
+This allows the episode to build – a bit of tension and mystery, which then gives way to an action packed final third.
+As the Doctor and UNIT, attempt to fight off the Axons – in their true vine-monster form.

-The Axon “false” look is striking aswell, borrowing from the image of a cherub and a gold statue.
-It gives the subtle undertones of a Greek god-like creature or an image of cherub.
+The Axon’s “false” look – is striking aswell, borrowing from the image of a cherub and a gold statue.
+It gives the subtle undertones of a god-like entity or a greek statue.

 Claws Of Axos also features the other staples of ‘Invasion Who’.
-A succession of inefficient humans and government ministers – who come into conflict with the Doctor and the Brig and a powerstation location backdrop (in this case Kent’s – Dungeness).
+A succession of inefficient humans and government ministers; who come into conflict with the Doctor and the Brigadier – and a powerstation location backdrop (in this case Kent’s – ‘Dungeness’ fill in).